nestordemeure/awesome-rust-floats/README.md

 # Awesome Rust floats

-This is a curated list of floating-point (and real numbers in general) libraries and utilities for the Rust programming language.
+This is a curated list of libraries and utilities to manipulate floating-point (and real numbers in general) in the Rust programming language.
 Mostly a list of crates I find interesting.

 ## Improved precision